ampotos/dynStruct/README.md

 ```
 Now all the read access done by the libc are listed.

+### Known issue

+Dynamorio can't run a program which are linked with the pthread library, so the data gatherer can't neither.

 ## Structure recovery

 The python script dynStruct.py do the structure recovery and will start the web_ui when available.